Faculty Artist Spotlight: Howardena Pindell

 Image: Howardena Pindell, Mother: Umbra Penumbra, 1997, mixed media on canvas, 51 x 95 ½ inches.
 Courtesy the artist and Garth Greenan Gallery, New York.

-Faculty Artist Spotlight: Howardena Pindell is supported by Stony Brook University's Office of the President.
+Faculty Artist Spotlight: Howardena Pindell is curated by Karen Levitov, Director and Curator of the Paul W. Zuccaire Gallery, and supported by Stony Brook University's Office of the President.

 The Paul W. Zuccaire Gallery is located on the first floor of the Staller Center for the Arts.
 Admission is free.
 Face coverings are required in all Stony Brook University campus buildings.